-Our family ecotourism series through the United States now focuses on the wildlife viewing opportunities available in Minnesota and Wisconsin.
+We now focus on ecotourism in Minnesota and Wisconsin in our family adventure series, Ecotourism in America.
 Not just for cheese lovers and ice hockey enthusiasts, this area of the Great Lakes region has abundant flora and fauna as well as numerous ecotourism and adventure travel opportunities.
 Amtrak’s Empire Builder route runs between Chicago and Seattle.
 With many stops in Minnesota and Wisconsin, you could rent a hybrid car and explore the rest of the area with the following eco-itinerary.

 Suggested family ecotour itinerary: